cryptosubh/blog/_drafts/Conditioning-On-A-Collider-Part-2.md

 ---
 layout: post
-title: The Conditioning on a Collider Arbitrage
+title: The Conditioning on a Collider: How to Arb the System
 ---